 Your next stop is verdant Hakone, where you will stay for 2 days, giving you plenty of time to discover its spectacular natural beauty.
 With excellent views of Mt Fuji in the background, you can explore the sulfuric hot springs, walking trails, lakes, and cable cars of the national park.

-Your next 2 days will be spent on the magical island of Miyajima, just an hour away from Hiroshima, famed for the Itsukushima Shrine, an enormous torri gate that appears to float on the water.
+During your stay here you can explore the magical island of Miyajima, famed for the Itsukushima Shrine, an enormous torri gate that appears to float on the water.
 There’s plenty to do here, from feeding the charming and incredibly tame local deer, trying some celebrated sizzling grilled oysters, and visiting a few of the beautiful temples.

 Days 8 - 11 : Kyoto, Japan

-Stay at Hyatt Regency Kyoto for 3 nights
+Stay at Villa Sanjo Muromachi for 3 nights

 The Highlights of Japan itinerary ends in Kyoto, where you will spend 3 days in the ‘cultural capital’, embarking on tours to the highlights that make the city famous.
-Have a private dinner with a geisha, visit beautiful gardens with miniature ponds and bridges, cycle around the city soaking up the atmosphere, and even visit a local home to learn the ancient art of origami.
+Enjoy a unique tea ceremony, an integral part of Japanese culture and cycle around the city soaking up the atmosphere.

 When to go